 If you need to change the time zone of the instance, run this command:

 sudo dpkg-reconfigure tzdatasudo dpkg-reconfigure tzdata

 The system shows the new local time after you configure this setting.

 We recommend everyone set this up, but especially those using multi-factor authentication.

 apt-get install ntp

-From the time we have generated the appliance and the time you have downloaded and are using the appliance, operating system updates might have become available.
-To make sure your appliance operating system is up to date, execute the following commands:
+From the time we've generated the appliance and the time you've downloaded and are using it, operating system updates might have become available.
+Ensure your appliance OS is up to date by running the following commands:

 sudo apt-get update sudo apt-get upgrade

 When you launch an EC2 instance, you can pass user data to the instance to perform common automated configuration tasks.
 You can use this feature to preconfigure Access Server with specific settings, as defined below.

 We use AWS “user data,” which is only available to you through the manual launch method on the EC2 dashboard or via API or CLI.